jax-ml/jax/docs/new_docs/301/custom-derivatives.md

-`while_loop`, but it turns out we wouldn't want to anyway: instead of differentiating through the implementation of `fixed_point` and all its iterations, we can exploit the mathematical structure to do something that is much more memory-efficient (and FLOP-efficient in this case, too!).
+`while_loop`, but it turns out we wouldn't want to anyway: instead of differentiating through the implementation of `fixed_point` and all its iterations, we can exploit the mathematical structure to do something that is much more memory-efficient (and FLOP-efficient in this case, too).
 We can instead use the implicit function theorem [Prop A.25 of Bertsekas's Nonlinear Programming, 2nd ed.], which guarantees (under some conditions) the existence of the mathematical objects we're about to use.
 In essence, we linearize at